kdp1965/tt06-um-lisa/docs/info.md

 ### LISA Processor Interface Details

-The LISA Core requires external memory for all Instructions and Data (well, sort of for data).
-To accomodate this, the design uses a QSPI controller that is configurable as either single SPI or QUAD SPI, Flash or SRAM access, 16-Bit or 24-Bit addressing, and selectable Chip Enable for each type of access.
+The LISA Core requires external memory for all Instructions and Data (well, sort of for data, the data CACHE can be disabled then it just uses internal DFFRAM).
+To accomodate external memory, the design uses a QSPI controller that is configurable as either single SPI or QUAD SPI, Flash or SRAM access, 16-Bit or 24-Bit addressing, and selectable Chip Enable for each type of access.
 To achieve this, a QSPI arbiter is used to allow multiple accessors as shown in the following diagram: